-SMV D - Sexual Harassment20
+SMV D - Sexual Harassment6

 For purposes of Title IX, sexual harassment is conduct on the basis of sex that satisfies one or more of the following: (1) An HU employee of conditioning the provision of an HU aid, benefit, or service on an individual's participation in unwelcome sexual conduct; (2) Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to HU's education program or activity; or (3) "Sexual assault" as defined in 20 U.S.C.
+1092(f)(6)(A)(v), "dating violence" as defined in 34 U.S.C.
+12291(a)(8), or "stalking" as defined in 34 U.S.C.
+12291(a)(30).